sjodcre/crypto-hashes/public/content/ripemd160/students.md

-# SHA-256 for Students
+# RIPEMD-160 for Students

-SHA-256 is a cryptographic hash function.
-Think of it like a digital fingerprint machine:
+RIPEMD-160 is a cryptographic hash from the 1990s — older, but still in use, especially in Bitcoin.

-- You enter any message
+### Features:
-- It outputs a 64-character code (256 bits)
+- 160-bit output (smaller than SHA)
-- Even a single letter change creates a totally different hash
+- Uses two parallel compression paths for better mixing
-- You can’t reverse it or guess the input from the output
+- Still secure enough for some use, but not recommended for new systems

-It's commonly used in security systems, Bitcoin, and verifying files.
+💡 It’s mostly known for one job: generating **Bitcoin addresses**.

 ---